theappguruz/Android-XML-Parsing-Code-Sample/readme.md

-You can finde complete tutorial on how to use the code repo here : <a href="http://www.theappguruz.com/blog/android-xml-parsing/">ANDROID – XML PARSING</a>
+You can find complete tutorial on how to use the code repo here : <a href="http://www.theappguruz.com/blog/android-xml-parsing/">ANDROID – XML PARSING</a>

 This Tutorial has been presented by The App Guruz - One of the best <a href="http://www.theappguruz.com/android-app-development/">Android App Development Company in India</a>